British phenom bags incredible solo victory to win U23 world title in Wollongong

 Get the ultimate guide to destination racing

-Oliver Conway topped off an incredible breakthrough season when he was crowned the U23 World Champion in Wollongong, Australia.
+Oliver Conway topped off an incredible breakthrough season when he was crowned the men’s U23 World Champion in Wollongong, Australia.

 The British youngster won his first-ever World Cup race in Saidia in June and then finished a superb fourth on his WTCS debut at Karlovy Vary before going on to bag a Supertri podium in Jersey.

-All of which suggested a special talent which he underlined in stunning style with what turned into a solo win on the New South Wales coast.
+All of which suggested a special talent, which he underlined in stunning style with what turned into a solo win on the New South Wales coast.

 Advertisement